 Equipment Manufacturers: Direct Beneficiaries of Mass Participation

 Every new player represents a potential customer for equipment brands.
-This segment accounted for €550 million in 2022 and directly benefits from the expanding player base.
-Historical tennis leaders (Babolat, Head, Wilson) and specialized brands (Bullpadel, Nox) are competing in a market ripe for innovation, with the development of connected rackets and more durable balls.
+This segment accounted for 550 million euros in 2022 and directly benefits from the expanding player base.
+Historical tennis leaders (Babolat, Head, Wilson) and specialized brands (Bullpadel, Nox) are competing in a market full of innovation, with the development of connected rackets and more durable balls.

 The following table summarizes market revenue distribution and key dynamics: